Ebbsfleet Valley: Governance

-The area formed part of the civil parish of Swanscombe and Greenhithe until 2 May 2019 and then became an unparished area.
+The area is primarily in the Ebbsfleet electoral ward of Dartford, returning councillors to Dartford Borough Council.
+The section in Gravesham elects councillors to Gravesham Borough Council.
+The Dartford section formed part of the civil parish of Swanscombe and Greenhithe until 2 May 2019 and then became an unparished area.
 The review of governance leading up to the change had included the option for a new civil parish of Ebbsfleet with a community council.

 In 2015, the government established the Ebbsfleet Development Corporation as a non-departmental public body of the Department of Communities and Local Government under the Ebbsfleet Development Corporation (Area and Constitution) Order 2015.